paladin-t/b8/docs/manual.md

 ## Welcome to BASIC8

-BASIC8 is an integrated virtual computer for game and other program development.
+BASIC8 is an integrated fantasy computer for game and other program development.
 Users can create, share and play cartridges in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds and etc.

 It's encouraged to share your creativity.
 All cartridges are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license, if the author hasn't explicitly chosen other licenses.
 Every code, sprite, map and other data are viewable and editable to other users, it is recommended to learn and communicate with each other, also allowed to derive from other users' work or even cooperate together.
 The only community guidelines are just to be polite and respectful to other people and their work and, don't do anything bad.